Repljana

 --> За oписанието на диалекната група (Пограничен / белоградчишки) на български, натиснете ТУК

-The dialect of Belogradčik is located in the far northwest near the border with Serbia and is represented on the website by the villages Repljana (R), Stakevci (S), and Vŭrbovo (V).
-Together with the Trŭn dialect, it is part of larger group of dialects which share traits with the neighboring far eastern Serbian dialects.
-For this reason, the dialects in the larger group are sometimes called “transitional dialects” or “border dialects”.
-They are also known as “u-dialects” or “č-dž” dialects, with each of these names referring to major dialect traits shared with these neighboring Serbian dialects.
+The dialect of Belogradčik is located in the far northwest near the border with Serbia and is represented on the website by the villages Rajanovci (Ra), Repljana (Rp), Salaš (Sa) Stakevci (St), and Vŭrbovo (V).
+Together with the Trŭn dialect, it is part of the larger group of dialects which share traits with neighboring far eastern Serbian dialects.
+For this reason, the dialects in the larger group are frequently called “transitional dialects” or “border dialects”.
+They are also known as “Belogradčik-Trŭn dialects”, “u-dialects” or “č-dž” dialects, where the latter two names refer to major dialect traits shared with neighboring Serbian dialects

 Whichever name is used for this larger dialect group, it is striking that there is so little internal variation, especially given the fact that speakers in this northern portion of the area (the Belogradčik dialect group, represented here by Repljana, Stakevci and Vŭrbovo) and the speakers in the southern portion (called the Trŭn dialect group and represented on this site by the village of Nasalevci) are rarely in contact with one another due to both to considerable physical distance and the fact of a mountain range separating them.
 Because the differences that do exist are noteworthy, the two groups are here described separately.